zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “conservator” (conservator) is someone who takes care of another person’s legal and financial matters, especially when that p erson is no longer able to do it himself.
 So, if you are judged to be “mentally inco mpetent” – that is, not able to take care of your own affairs, your own financial a nd legal matters – the judge, the government in effect, will give someone that po wer, and that person is called a “conservator.”
 Your “estate” (estate) here refers  to all of the money and things that you own.

 Claire says, “Nobody who knows you would question,”  would doubt, “your sound mind.”
 “To have a sound (sound) mind” is to be ment ally competent.
 We have an expression “to be of sound mind” – that is, you are  logical, rational.
 You are able to think clearly.
 If you are going to sign a contra ct or enter into a legal agreement, you must be “of sound mind.”
 If you are not, then t he agreement is invalid.
-That is, you can’t enter into a legal contract if you ar e not mentally competent.
+That is, you can’t enter into a legal contract if you are not mentally competent.
 Even though a lot of people enter into legal contracts t hat are pretty stupid, that isn’t quite the same thing.

 Claire says, “There must be another reason for this  hearing.”
 Ray says, “You’re right.
 My children want to get their hands on my mo ney.”
 The expression “to get your hands (hands) on” something means you want to get control of something.
 “To get your hands on someone’s money” means to tak e someone’s money or get control of someone’s money.